FLORIDA MERMAID RUM

 Spirits or liquors like vodka, tequila, rum, gin, brandy, and whiskey can be left out at room temperature or chilled depending on personal preference, according to beverage expert Anthony Caporale.
 White wine, champagne, beer, and cider should all be chilled in the refrigerator before consumption.

-How to tell if rum is bad.
-This one is quite easy – you will know.
-If you’ll notice some impurities in the bottle, change of color, or radical change of smell, it’s better to discard the liquid.
+How to tell if rum is rancid.
+This one is relatively easy—you will know.
+If you notice any impurities in the bottle, a change of color, or a radical change of smell, it’s better to discard the liquid.
 If it looks fine, taste it.

 Expired alcohol doesn’t make you sick.
 You generally only risk a duller taste if you drink liquor after it’s been open for more than a year.
 Flat beer typically tastes off and may upset your stomach, whereas spoiled wine usually tastes vinegary or nutty but isn’t harmful.